mrzh4s/Pop/README.md

-# Hoper Framework
+# Pop Framework

-Simple and Straight Forward Framework
+A Framework that can be use older generation and new generation of coder. seamless and simple structure but have modern tech inside it